Museum Management

 +49 69 21234899

-Dr. Friedrich Tietjen heads the photographic collection, library and archive since June 2023.
-Previously, he has worked for exhibition houses mainly in Germany and Austria, taught at art colleges and universities, and organized a number of conferences.
-A selection of publications on photography, contemporary history, media, fashion, film, art and other topics can be found via the link below.
+Dr. Friedrich Tietjen has been head of the photographic collection, the library, and the archive since June 2023.
+Previously, he worked at several exhibition houses in Germany and Austria, taught at art schools and universities, and organized a number of conferences.
+A selection of his publications on photography, contemporary history, media, fashion, film, art, and other topics can be found at the link below.

 Publications